Meteorology

 Attribution of lectures to modules (study regulations valid until studies' start SoSe 2023)

-All elective lectures (areas A+B) are part of all modules P4, P5, P6, P7 which can be found in the official "Studienordnung" (study regulations).
+All elective lectures are part of all modules P4, P5, P6, P7 which can be found in the official "Studienordnung" (study regulations).

 Attribution of lectures to modules (study regulations valid after studies' start SoSe 2023)